 Genetics affect a person’s outlook or mesothelioma prognosis because changes in their DNA influence how they respond to treatment and how long they live.
 Genetic testing reveals key DNA alterations that help predict how someone might respond to chemo, for example, and how long they may live.

-While genetics increase the risk of developing mesothelioma, they also provide important clues about disease progression.
+While genetics increases the risk of developing mesothelioma, they also provides important clues about disease progression.
 Understanding a person’s genetic profile helps doctors personalize treatment plans and give clearer information about prognosis.

 Try our new clinical trials search tool to find active trials near you.
 Get help enrolling today.